Last Updated on January 17, 2025

 Arunachaleshwara Temple (Tamil Nadu)

 The first thing that comes to mind when you think of this pristine temple is the sheer staggering height and its opulent architectural wonder.
-People can witness the opulent and highly detailed work of south Indian craftsmanship on every inch of the temple walls.
-Lord Shiva is worshipped as Agni Lingam here and the four towering Gopurams represent the four directions of the temple.
-This massive temple complex is located on the lap of Arunachal hill.
-If you want to truly experience the grandeur and spirituality then visiting here during the time of festivals would be a good idea.
+People can witness the opulent and highly detailed work of South Indian craftsmanship on every inch of the temple walls.
+Lord Shiva is worshipped as Agni Lingam here, and the four towering Gopurams represent the four directions of the temple.
+This massive temple complex is located on the lap of Arunachal Hill.
+If you want to truly experience the grandeur and spirituality, then visiting during the time of festivals would be a good idea.

 Best Time to Visit – December to February